Boomershoot

+Boomershoot is a long-range precision rifle event held near Orofino, Idaho each year in late spring.
+Participants fire long-range rifles at explosive-filled targets from 375 to 700 yards.
 A centerfire rifle capable of delivering accuracy of at least one minute of angle with velocity at the target of at least 1500 ft/s is required to reliably detonate the targets.